ClinicalGenomicsGBG/insilico_wgs/README.md

 **2** - Gene\_Transcript\_Exon

-Ad there are some additional options available as well:
+And there are some additional options available as well:

 **3** - Gene\_Exon